yohanchatelain/intro2testing/README.md

 pytest -v
 ```

-All the tests should pass except the last one mimicking `Test 2` in `best_science_ever/test.sh`
+All the tests should pass except the last one, mimicking `Test 2` in `best_science_ever/test.sh`

-#### Fixing the bug
+### Fixing the bug

 1. Isolate the failing test

-   Being able to replay one test without re-executing may be helpful, especially when you
-   have a long test suite to run.
+   Being able to replay one test without re-executing the entire suite may be helpful, especially when you have a long test suite to run.
    To do so, you can use the `-k <regexp>` option of `pytest` to select tests matching the regexp.

    <details>